September 4, 2009

-Official sources confirmed on Monday the death of Prabhakaran, who allegedly tried to flee the area aboard an armored vehicle and an ambulance with his number two, Pottu Amman, and the head of the naval division, Soosai.
+Various official sources confirmed on Monday the death of Prabhakaran, who allegedly tried to flee the area aboard an armored vehicle and an ambulance with his number two, Pottu Amman, and the head of the naval division, Soosai.

 September 4, 2009

-The guerrilla leader, 54, tried to leave the combat zone near Amman and navy chief guerrilla Soosai in a convoy consisting of an ambulance and a van were shot by the army.
+The guerrilla leader, 54, tried to leave the combat zone with Amman and the head of the guerrilla navy Soosai in a convoy of an ambulance and a van were shot by the army.

 And in the camps by Kohona, There are 250,000 people waiting for the Government to rehabilitate their areas of origin, but aid agencies reported that Tamils are not allowed to leave them.